 Some evidence of lack of management attention or actions to deal with staffing problems.

+The program has only one technically qualified individual and the program has not hired a second individual to provide adequate staffing depth in the program.

 Some of the licensing and inspection personnel not making prompt progress in completing all of the training and qualification requirements.

-The training and qualification standards include areas needing improvement.
+The training and qualification standards do not adequately address personnel needs of the program.

-Some of the new staff is hired with little education or experience in physical and/or life sciences, or materials licensing and inspection.

 Unsatisfactory

-Review determines the presence of chronic or acute problems related to some of the following conditions, which cause concerns about their likely effects on other performance indicators:
+Review demonstrated the presence of significant performance issues under the other indicators which are determined to be related to some of the following conditions:

+There is insufficient staffing for the needs of the program.

-There is significant staff turnover relative to the size of the program.
+There is significant staff turnover relative to the size of the program resulting in unsatisfactory performance in another indicator.

 Most vacant positions are not filled for extended periods.